canonical/ops-scenario/README.md

 This puts scenario tests somewhere in between unit and integration tests: some say 'functional', some say 'contract'.

 Scenario tests nudge you into thinking of a charm as an input->output function.
-Input is what we call a `Scene`: the union of an `Event` (why am I being executed) and a `State` (am I leader? what is my relation data? what is my config?...).
-The output is another context instance: the context after the charm has had a chance to interact with the mocked juju model and affect the state back.
+Input is the union of an `Event` (why am I being executed) and a `State` (am I leader? what is my relation data? what is my config?...).
+The output is another state: the state after the charm has had a chance to interact with the mocked juju model and affect it back.

 ![state transition model depiction](resources/state-transition-model.png)

 Scenario-testing a charm, then, means verifying that:

-- the charm does not raise uncaught exceptions while handling the scene
+- the charm does not raise uncaught exceptions while handling the event in the input state
 - the output state (or the diff with the input state) is as expected.

 # Core concepts as a metaphor